railsuser2014/openobject-doc-book-en/3/3_6/managing_accounts.rst

 To obtain a more detailed report of the aged balance (or order by past date), use the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Aged Partner Balance`.

-When you click that report, OpenERP shows a wizard asking you for the chart of accounts, the start date of the analysis period and the size of the interval to be analyzed (in days).
+When you click that report, OpenERP shows a wizard asking you for the chart of accounts, the start date of the analysis period and the size of the interval to be analysed (in days).
 The start date will determine which documents will be included in the report (document date until the selected start date) and it will serve as a reference date to calculate the amounts due for the selected interval.
 You can print an aged partner balance for Receivable Accounts or Payable Accounts of for both at the same time.
-The analysis direction may be Past (for entries that are due) or Future to keep track of your cash flow in the next days or weeks (according to your selection).
+The analysis direction may be ``Past`` (for entries that are due) or ``Future`` to keep track of your cash flow in the next days or weeks (according to your selection).
 OpenERP then calculates a table of credit balance by period.
 So, if you request an interval of 30 days, OpenERP generates an analysis of creditors for the past month, past two months, and so on.
 An ageing balance will indicate how much of the accounts receivable is past due.
 It also reports how far past due the accounts are (number of days).

 .. figure::  images/account_aged_balance.png